-Ask almost any daredevil, stunt performer or extreme-sports athlete since the 1970s who provided their greatest inspiration and the name Evel Knievel inevitably leaps to mind.
+Ask almost any daredevil, stunt performer or extreme sports athlete since the 1970s who provided their greatest inspiration and the name Evel Knievel inevitably leaps to mind.
 In his career as a motorcycle-jumping daredevil, Knievel dreamed big, performed fearlessly—and had the 433 broken bones to prove it.
 (Or so says the Guinness Book of World Records.)
-Below, a list of adrenaline-fueled boundary pushers who have followed in his death-defying footsteps, from a former Google engineer who made a world-record freefall from the edge of the stratosphere to a Brazilian surfer who rode (and survived) an 80-foot-tall monster wave.
+Below, is a list of adrenaline-fueled boundary pushers who have followed in his death-defying footsteps, from a former Google engineer who made a world-record freefall from the edge of the stratosphere to a Brazilian surfer who rode (and survived) an 80-foot-tall monster wave.
 The risks may change, but the irresistible urge to take them lives on.

 Evel Knievel: The Godfather of Daredevils